 No Free Daily Backups:

 Besides, you won’t be able to restore the site unless you pay for that.
 I recommend installing a plugin that does daily backing up for you.
-You can choose HostGator’s premium backup and restore tool called CodeGuard that costs a one-time of $24 per year.
+You can choose HostGator’s premium backup and restore tool called CodeGuard which costs a one-time of $24 per year.

 Or you can select a WordPress tool to create a copy of the entire site and send it to Amazon, Google Drive, or Dropbox.